 Social distress relief (SRD) grants

-Applications for the COVID-19 Social Distress Relief Special Grant are electronic only.
+How to apply for Unemployment Social Grant for the COVID-19 Social Distress Relief Special Grant are electronic only.
 If you need help applying, SASSA staff and designated volunteers can help.

 The special amount of COVID-19 for the relief of social distress is 350 rand per month, as of the date of its approval.
 Applicants will be paid from the month in which they apply; there will be no accumulation.